-Chair of the Department: Jane Kuenz, 325 Luther Bonney, Portland
+Chair of the Department: Gerry Peters, 325 Luther Bonney, Portland

-Professors: Kuenz, McGrath, Muthyala, Peters, Raimon, Waldrep; Associate Professors: Bertram, Carroll, Cole, Swartz, Tussing, Walker; Assistant Professor: Ouellette; Emeriti: Ashley, Gish
+Professors: Kuenz, McGrath, Muthyala, Peters, Raimon, Waldrep; Associate Professors: Bertram, Carroll, Swartz, Tussing, Walker; Assistant Professor: Ouellette; Emerita: Ashley, Gish

 The USM English major is devoted to the study of language, literature, and culture.
 Focusing upon the British and American literary traditions, the major exposes students to a range of literature in different historical eras.
 It also offers students the opportunity to explore other traditions such as Irish or Canadian literature, women's writing, and African-American writing.
 In addition to literatures written in English, course offerings include world literatures in translation from the classical to contemporary eras.

 The major encourages both the analysis of literary form and the study of literature in its historical and cultural contexts.
 Students learn how to read in the light of contemporary critical theories and in relation to the tools, texts, and theories of other academic disciplines.
 Many classes provide opportunities for the study of non-literary cultural texts and practices such as film, television, fashion, and ritual.
 Approved courses from other departments and programs may also be counted toward the English major.